UN warns Sudan faces 'full-scale civil war' as air raid kills 22

 Around 3,000 people have been killed in the conflict, survivors have reported a wave of sexual violence and witnesses have spoken of ethnically targeted killings.
 There has been widespread looting, and the UN warned of possible crimes against humanity in the Darfur region.

-A video posted by the health ministry on Facebook showed apparently lifeless bodies after the airstrike, including several women.
-The narrator says that residents "counted 22 dead".
+A video posted by the health ministry on Facebook showed apparently dismembered bodies lying partly covered on the ground after the air strike.
+Several women were among the victims.

-The paramilitary Rapid Support Forces (RSF), fighting the regular army, claimed that the strike killed 31.
+The paramilitary Rapid Support Forces (RSF), fighting the regular army, claimed that the "air strikes" killed 31.

 Since the war began, paramilitaries have established bases in residential areas, and they have been accused of forcing civilians from their homes.